jtebert/document-everything/docs/projects/keyboard.md

    3. In Printer Settings > Custom G-code > Tool change G-code, add `M600`.
 That's the code for manual filament change.
    4. In Print Settings > Multiple Extruders > Wipe tower, *uncheck* the enable box.
 (You don't need a purge block if you're changing the filament manually.)
    5. Under Print Settings > Skirt and Brim, set the skirt height to at least 2.
 This will keep any gunk from the filament swapping out of the print itself.
-   6. The Thingiverse link also has suggestions about post-processing to know which filament to swap when, but I haven't bothered with that yet; I'm doing pretty simple stuff.
+   6. The Thingiverse link also has suggestions about post-processing to know which filament to swap when, but I haven't bothered with that.
+You can tell which color will print first by looking at the color of the first layer skirt.
+If it's not doing it in the order you want, just swap which STL is printed with extruder 1 and 2.
 3. Print setup:
    1. Import *both* STLs at the same time.
 Because you have multiple extruders selected, you should get a prompt asking if you want to treat it as one multi-material object.
 Select yes.
    2. In the plater, check the right side bar and verify that each part is set to use a different extruder.